-18.2.
+20.2.
 Bodies of Structured Annotations

 Unlike unstructured annotations, structured annotations use square brackets [...] and have a restricted format.
 They are commonly used to declare custom metadata, consisting of expression lists or key-value lists but not both.
 An expressionList may be empty or contain a comma-separated list of member expressions.
 A kvList consists of one or more kvPairs, each consisting of a key and a value expression.
-Note the syntax for expression is rich, see Appendix H for details.
+Note the syntax for expression is rich, see Appendix G for details.

-All expressions within a structuredAnnotationBody must be compile-time known values, either literals or expressions requiring compile-time evaluation, with a result type that is one of: string literals, infinite-precision integer, or boolean.
-Structured expressions (e.g. an expression containing an expressionList, a kvList, etc.) are not allowed.
+All expressions within a structuredAnnotationBody must be compile-time known values with a result type that is either: string, int, or bool.
+In particular, structured expressions (e.g. an expression containing an expressionList, a kvList, etc.) are not allowed.
 Note that P4Runtime information (P4Info) may stipulate additional restrictions.
 For example, an integer expression might be limited to 64-bit values.